 As you might have noticed (if not, just take a look outside), summer has finally landed in Europe and is now well established.
 And I love it.
-I love sun, I love heat, I love to roll in the grass, I love to make sand castles, I love to play water games in the swimming pool.
+I love sun, I love heat, I love rolling in the grass, I love making sand castles, I love play ing water games in the swimming pool.
 Wait, a swimming pool ?
 We need some appropriate music then.
 But don’t worry: Breakbot, Goldroom and Get A Room! all have the situation well in hand.
 Sit back, grab a cocktail, put your feet in the water and press play: doesn’t it feel good ?

 1. “Breakbot: The Lazy Sunday Selecta” – Funky love

 Kicking things off in this summery list is none other than Breakbot (real name Thibaut Berland), from Paris.
 Originally a student in graphic arts, he started his career in 2007 by remixing other artists’s tracks, such as ‘Let There Be Light‘ for Justice (a quite rare remix appearing only on the japanese release of the EP), ‘A Thing For Me‘ for Metronomy or ‘Extraball‘ for Yuksek.
 After joining the Ed Banger crew in 2009, he released his first EP containing the hit ‘Baby I’m yours’ featuring his good friend Irfane from french electro-pop band Outlines (‘I cannot think‘).
 Two EPs would follow: ‘Fantasy‘ feat.
 Ruckazoid in 2011 (check out Jacques Renault’s pumping remix) and ‘One out of two‘ feat.
 Irfane again, in 2012 (and check out Oliver’s remix).
 Finally Breakbot released his first album (which I recommend) entitled ‘By Your Side’, on Ed Banger Records, in September last year.